prodgang/prod/words/prod/ops.md

 ````

-Those properties make grafting look a lot like LCM.
+Those properties make grafting look a lot like LCM ([least common multiple](https://en.wikipedia.org/wiki/Least_common_multiple)).
 I initially thought they were the same.
 But my trusty method of making wildly optimistic conjectures then getting python to check on the first 50 numbers showed me a very crucial difference: LCM takes the additive max of the exponents, while graft takes the graft of the exponents (because its recursive).

-This has dramatic consequences: $lcm(4, 8) = 8$, but $4 \sqcup 8 = 64 = 2^6$.
+This has dramatic consequences.
+Remember that $4 = 2^2$ and $8 = 2^3$.
+Then $lcm(4, 8) = 8$, but $4 \sqcup 8 = 64 = 2^6$.
 In this case, the exponents were multiplied but that's just because the exponents $2$ and $3$ don't share factors (try out an example where they do like $4 \sqcup 16$).

 We'll see in the [next section](sections:lattice) that graft shares a lot of *algebraic* properties with LCM, but hopefully you can nevertheless appreciate that they are very different functions indeed.
 I do not recommend trying to interpret graft additively.